-Now to add a even more fun I decided to use some of these supplies gifted to me by Iron Orchid Designs: a mold, a ginormous stamp block, pastoral toile stamp, a bottle of ink (not pictured), and a beautiful transfer.
+Now to add a even more fun I decided to use some of these supplies: a mold, a ginormous stamp block, pastoral toile stamp, a bottle of ink (not pictured), and a beautiful transfer.
 I am saving the transfer and ink for a later project, but using the other three goodies today.
 Doesn’t this look like fun?!

-I got so excited because the mold can be used for anything, even food!
+I am so excited because the mold can be used for anything, even food!
 I’m all like…really?
 So cool!
 Although food isn’t what I’m after, I file away some ideas for future uses.
-When I spoke to Iron Orchid Designs on what medium to use in the mold, they suggested paper clay or a casting resin.
 Since I didn’t have time to run to the nearest craft store, I chose to use my hot glue gun.

 Look how nicely the glue filled the mold.
 I just pumped some in making sure bubbles were nonexistent, and let it cool.
 Once cool, it slipped right out and I trimmed any excess with my X-ACTO Knife.

 My reason for creating these designs was to be able to add some depth to my desk makeover.
-Once these plates were cooled, I drilled a hole in the center and put my knobs through them.
+Once these plates were cool enough, I drill a hole in the center and put my knobs in.
 I’ll show you in a bit, but before that, I want to show you my other fun.

 I have a serious addiction to not only ticking, but toile.
-You can imagine my delight when I saw then sent me a pastoral toile stamp that can be used on walls, furniture, fabric…anywhere. eep!
+You can imagine my delight when I see this pastoral toile stamp that can be used on walls, furniture, fabric…anywhere. eep!
 I knew I had to incorporate this gorgeous design into my desk.
 Just too fun not to, right?

 Since I was using the stamp in a specific space.
 I set the stamp on my desk front dry, and used some making tape to mark off the area I needed to ink.
-While I could have use the ink IOD sent me, I wanted to match the color on my desk.
+While I could have use the ink, I wanted to match the color on my desk.
 A micro foam paint roller with a bit of matching paint is put on and then press.

 In my hasty excitement, I forgot to practice on a scrap piece.
 I could have done a bit better with my inking, but either way, I just love the outcome.

 It’s blue and made new.
-So fun to see how the right tools, my Zibra brushes and Iron Orchid Designs supplies, took this secretary desk to a whole new level.
+So fun to see how the right tools took this secretary desk to a whole new level.

 Isn’t it crazy to think those embellishments are made out of hot glue??
 I can’t wait to do more!
 After painting, I use a white wax wash the surfaces to give it aged appeal and more depth and dimension.